MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

       > [!TIP]
       > If your upload file is type .fbx, then you can have Guides determine the length unit automaticallly.
 Select **Yes** for **Use Length Unit from File**.

+   1. Confirm the gravity direction to set the object anchor in the right orientation compared to the floor.
+The default value for the **Gravity** field is **-Y**.

    1. Select a size for the **Level of Detail** field.
 Decide between faster detection and more accurate anchor position.

       - 4 cm: results in an object anchor that HoloLens detects faster but with less accuracy.
 Holograms placed on the object surface may seem to shift 2-3 cm between sessions.

       - 2 cm: results in better accuracy.
 You may only want to use it for smaller objects, as it requires more processing effort on the HoloLens.

         A rule of thumb is that the accuracy of holograms placed at the object's surface, is about 1/2 the level of detail you choose.

-1. Select **Convert to Object Anchor** to start the conversion process.
+1. Under **Converted 3D Object**, select **Convert to Object Anchor** to start the conversion process.

     The **Conversion Status** field shows the status.
 You can also select **Refresh** to refresh the page status.
 During the conversion, you can create other object anchors or go back to the PC app to edit your guide.